kissZs/spanish_experiment/README.md

 * 0	I don't understand anything
 * 5	I recognize a word here and there, but I can't understand any sentence other than maybe the rare 2-3 words long one every-now and then
 * 10	I  regularly recognize words and, rarely, I can even understand simple sentences that are a few words long
-* 15	I am familiar with most words that I encounter, but I can only understand short and simple sentences regurarly, and I only ocasionally understand more complex sentences
+* 15	I am familiar with most words that I encounter, but I can only understand short and simple sentences regularly, and I only occasionally understand more complex sentences
-* 20	I understand a good chunk of the sentences I encounter, but I also don't understand a good chunck of them.
+* 20	I understand a good chunk of the sentences I encounter, but I also don't understand a good chunk of them.
 Understanding a sentence is 'not the norm' Most of my ability to follow the text still comes from other means (e.g. guess from the visuals)
-* 25	I understand the majority of sentences I see, but it feels like I still don't understand the imprtant ones, I can follow the text to some extent, but I loose track very often and regularly
+* 25	I understand the majority of sentences I see, but it feels like I still don't understand the important ones, I can follow the text to some extent, but I loose track very often and regularly
 * 30	I understand most sentences, and understanding them is 'the norm', and I can follow a good chunk of what is being talked about but I still loose track often, and sentences I don't understand still show up often.
-* 35	I can follow most of what is being talked about, but I loose track occasionally, and sentences I don't understand show up regurarly, but most of the time aren't too much of a problem because of context.
+* 35	I can follow most of what is being talked about, but I loose track occasionally, and sentences I don't understand show up regularly, but most of the time aren't too much of a problem because of context.
 A lot of the nuance is lot on me.(jokes, cultural and implicit stuff)
 * 40	I can follow pretty much all of what is talked about and understand almost all sentences with occasional exceptions, but some of the nuance is still lost on me.
 I still encounter a lot of words I don't know
-* 45	I understand virtually all senteces and never loose track, but occasional unknown words still show up, and a bit of of the nuance is still lost, not quite puting me at the level of a native speaker
+* 45	I understand virtually all sentences and never loose track, but occasional unknown words still show up, and a bit of of the nuance is still lost, not quite putting me at the level of a native speaker
 * 50	My understanding is on the level of a native speaker

 When giving a rating, I will also write down what type of content it is, it's original language, and if I've not seen it before(New), if I've seen it before in Spanish(Rewatch)or in a language I understand (Familiar)